About Us

 Kadie

-I am a counsellor in training at Heartwood Counselling and Psychotherapy College, studying for an advanced diploma in Integrative counselling.
+I joined Frome Birth Talk as a trainee, before qualifying with an advanced diploma in Integrative counselling from Heartwood Counselling and Psychotherapy College.
 Having volunteered with listening services and mental health charities for many years, I have always been passionate about supporting people through the highs and lows of life.
-I was drawn to counselling training after my own very nuanced experience of pregnancy and early motherhood, a time of great change and challenge for so many, and am grateful to be supporting the work of Frome Birth Talk.
+I was drawn to counselling after my own very nuanced experience of pregnancy and early motherhood, a time of great change and challenge for so many, and am grateful to be supporting the work of Frome Birth Talk.

 I hope to offer a safe, non-judgmental space for you to explore how you are truly feeling and for you to feel seen in whatever you are facing.
 My integrative training means that I work collaboratively and flexibly, ensuring you are at the centre of everything we do.